SAT in 2025 - Everything You Need to Know

 2025 SAT Test Dates

-Here are the confirmed SAT test dates for 2025:
+Here are the confirmed SAT test dates for 2025 and early 2026:

 Test Format Overview